matplotlib/matplotlib/doc/devel/development_setup.rst

 * :ref:`documentation build dependencies <doc-dependencies-external>`

 For a full list of dependencies, see :ref:`dependencies`.
+External dependencies do not need to be installed when working in codespaces.

 .. _development-install: